Samuel D. Thompson: Early life

 Thompson was born in Mobile, Alabama and attended public schools in Alabama, Louisiana, and Arkansas.
 He reached the rank of Specialist Third Class while serving in the U.S. Army from 1955 through 1957.
-He received a B.S. in 1960 from the University of Arkansas in chemistry and mathematics and was awarded a Ph.D. in 1965 from Louisiana State University in physical chemistry.
+He received a B.S. in 1960 from the University of Arkansas in chemistry and mathematics and was awarded a PhD in 1965 from Louisiana State University in physical chemistry.
 He worked as a research chemist at duPont and J.P.
 Stevens and Company and was employed by the New Jersey Department of Health from 1972 to 1994 as a chemist and director of clinical laboratory improvement service.
 He served on the United States Armed Forces Epidemiological Board from 1983 to 1990.
 He was appointed by then Governor of New Jersey Christine Todd Whitman to serve on the Governor's Education Task Force in 1994 as Co-Chair.
-He served on the New Jersey Turnpike Authority from 1994 to 1997 as director of communications and formerly as director of planning, analysis and government relations.
-Thompson has served on the New Jersey Advisory Council on Elder Care since 1998, served on the Continuing Care Advisory Council from 1998 to 2002 and on the New Jersey State Council for Adult Literacy Services from 2000 to 2002.
-He currently resides in Old Bridge Township and is married to the former Jacqueline P. Haycock.
+He served on the New Jersey Turnpike Authority from 1994 to 1997 as director of communications and formerly as director of planning, analysis, and government relations.
+Thompson has served on the New Jersey Advisory Council on Elder Care since 1998, the Continuing Care Advisory Council from 1998 to 2002, and the New Jersey State Council for Adult Literacy Services from 2000 to 2002.
+He is married to the former Jacqueline P. Haycock, and they live in Old Bridge Township, New Jersey.